-When I was younger I loved tomato and mayo sandwiches with a sprinkle of pepper and salt.
+When I was younger I loved fresh tomato and mayo sandwiches with a sprinkle of pepper and salt.
 I don’t know what it was about that sandwich that was so satisfying but it absolutely gave me the fresh and salty fix that I so often crave.
-Over time my simple sandwich grew into something that resembled more of veggie BLT and became my go-to office lunch, and lazy after 10pm snack.
+Over time my simple sandwich grew into something that resembled more of veggie BLT and became my go-to office lunch and lazy evening snack.
 The joys of sandwiches are that they are rule-breakers by nature, sure, I am still calling this thing a BLT (even though there is no B and often I replace T with spinach or sprouts) but you can use any suitable greens you love and any vegan bacon of your choice!

 I love love love coconut bacon, it’s smoky, salty and slightly sweet flavor is perfect with some homemade vegan mayo and fresh tomato.
 I once tried this with seaweed bacon and that was just as satisfying but added a slightly saltier flavor and was lighter than the coconut.
 So like I said, you can stick with the recipe, or break your own rules and use avocado instead of vegan mayo, or arugula instead of lettuce—I guess then it would be called a CAT with avo?
 Sure…